 "Obviously there's a lot of feed readers outside, choosing the right reader it's difficult and a personal taste.
 I have to mention Sauce Reader that found me very positive.
-Here are some links i found in the past."
+Here are some links I found in the past."

-I Would like to suggest a further reading about configuring multiple RSS readers/providers within Firefox at Digital Inspiration website, and I want to thank Benjamin Pasero at RSSOwl for his courtesy and support.
+I Would like to suggest a further reading about configuring multiple RSS readers/providers within Firefox and Nine ways to check RSS feeds (including some unusual ones).
+Many thanks Benjamin Pasero at RSSOwl for his courtesy and support.